petered/eagle_eyes_website/_posts/2023-03-14-comparison.md

 performing a similar task - finding people in the wilderness - and they should be comparable in principle.

 In the world of computer vision - you compare things by having a standard dataset, defining a scoring function, and then comparing the scores of different models on that dataset.
-Setting this up is a non-trivial task, with a lot of gotchas, and may well be the subject of a future blog post.
+Setting up a proper benchmark for comparison is a non-trivial task, with a lot of gotchas, and may well be the subject of a future blog post.

 <!--
 In the meantime, here are some things that we would have to consider even if we did have a dataset